rs2k/raceflight/README.md

 This fork differs from cleanflight in that it is focused towards racing / acro and adds support for STM32F4 targets.

+Its currently being developed with the help of VisualGDB, http://www.visualgdb.com

 ## Additional Features

 Raceflight also supports these additional features: